DreamWorks Water Park: Attractions

 DreamWorks Water Park occupies six stories adjacent to Nickelodeon Universe American Dream.
 According to the mall's organizers, DreamWorks Water Park is the largest indoor water park in the United States, at 8.5 acre.
 (Note: The DreamWorks Water Park is alternatively advertised as the largest in North America, including the United States.)
 Specific areas include an area themed around Shrek's Soggy Swamp, a Kung Fu Panda-themed children's play area called the Kung Fu Panda Zone, and a Madagascar-themed tower called Madagascar Rain Forest with 15 water slides.
 All of the park's water slides were exclusively developed by ProSlide Technology, a Canadian company.
 Inside is a 1.5 acre, 1500000 gal indoor wave pool and a lazy river which runs through Shrek-themed scenery.
 DreamWorks Water Park also contains a set of dueling slides, the world's second-tallest body slides, starting from a height of 142 ft and featuring a 50 ft free fall.
-Another attraction is a 1600 ft "hydro-magnetic roller coaster called Toothless Trickling Torpedo" and a ProSlide KrakenRACER mat racer slide called Dragon Racers.
-Dragon Racers and Toothless Trickling Torpedo are the only rides in the water park that are themed towards the How to Train Your Dragon franchise.
-However, these have since been renamed to Trolls Rainbow Racer and the DreamWorks Dream Runner.
+Another attraction is a 1600 ft hydro-magnetic roller coaster called "DreamWorks DreamRunner".
+That ride is the only one themed towards the How to Train Your Dragon franchise.
+There is also a mat-racing water slide called Trolls Rainbow Racer.

 There are also 31 luxury cabanas within DreamWorks Water Park.
-These were built to plans by interior designer Jonathan Adler, a native New Jersian.
+These were built to plans by interior designer Jonathan Adler, a native New Jerseyan.
 Themed decorations include balloons of Shrek and Donkey from the Shrek movie franchise, and Alex and Marty from the Madagascar movie franchise.
 Characters such as Shrek, Puss In Boots, Alex the Lion, King Julien, the Penguins of Madagascar, Po, and Poppy and Branch from Trolls, make daily appearances at the water park.